evilsyncope/candlestick-aggregator/README.md

 # candlestick-aggregator

 This app uses Spark Java to provide REST interface and to collect stock prices via websocket connection.
-All candlesticks are stored in memory. `CandlestickStorage` also can utilise some external key-value storage like `Redis`.
+All candlesticks are stored in memory. `CandlestickStorage` also could utilise some external key-value storage like `Redis` with minor adjustments.

 ## How to use it: